cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * ChainIDContractAMTroot is the AMT trie for store chain contracts vector
 * ChainIDContractResultStateRoot is the HAMT tree for the chain state;  contract and receipt are interconnected in each state transition on that chain.
 * FileAMTroot is the AMT trie for chopping and store file.
+* RelayAMTroot is the AMT trie for relay, relay is not chain specific

 ## Global Context: store in levelDB
 It helps to make process internal data exchange efficient.